julwrites/julwrites.github.io/projects/school/shortcircuit/index.md

 A fast paced third person shooter where the player traverses 8 floors of a robot-overrun facility using his skill, gun, and some nifty grenades

-Responsibilities:

-> Developed and maintained the following:
+Developed and maintained the following:

 > Data-driven Game entities/behaviors using a Builder factory to clone and specialize Archetypes.